IVC Filter Placement

 - Reversible — Unlike many other medical devices, most modern IVC filters are designed to be removed once your blood clot dissolves or when you can tolerate a blood thinner.
 At ViP, we feel strongly that filters should be taken out whenever medically safe.
 Even if you had a filter placed at another location, we would be happy to discuss filter removal with you.

-As Arizona’s leader in interventional radiology procedures, Vascular and Interventional Partners has gained the trust of both patients and referring physicians.
-Our team includes respected and experienced interventional radiologists, as well as dedicated nurses, physician assistants, technicians and other staff dedicated to providing the highest standard of care.
+As Arizona’s leader in interventional radiology procedures, Vascular & Interventional Partners has gained the trust of both patients and referring physicians.
+Our team includes respected and experienced interventional radiologists, as well as dedicated nurses, physician assistants, technicians, and other staff dedicated to providing the highest standard of care.

-Our five interventional radiologists are all board-certified by The American Board of Radiology and are members of several professional organizations, including the Society of Interventional Radiology (SIR), the Outpatient Endovascular, Interventional Society (OEIS) and many other professional organizations to ensure our private practice is ahead of the latest innovations in interventional radiology.
+Our team of interventional radiologists are all board-certified by The American Board of Radiology and are members of several professional organizations, including the Society of Interventional Radiology (SIR), the Outpatient Endovascular, Interventional Society (OEIS), and many other professional organizations to ensure our private practice is ahead of the latest innovations in interventional radiology.

 Frequently Asked Questions